nervosnetwork/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 ## 2. The Crypto-economics Design of Bitcoin

 The Bitcoin protocol uses its native currency to incentivize miners to validate and produce blocks.
-The Nakamoto Consensus considers the longest chain as the valid chain, which encourages block producing miners to propagate new blocks as soon as they produce them, validate blocks as soon as they receive them to have the whole network achieve consensus on the global state.
+The Nakamoto Consensus considers the longest chain as the valid chain, which encourages block producing miners to propagate new blocks as soon as they produce them and validate blocks as soon as they receive them.
+This ensures that the whole network achieves consensus on the global state.

 The native tokens of the Bitcoin network function both as a utility token and an asset.
 When bitcoins function as a utility, they can be used to pay transaction fees; when they function as an asset, they can be used to preserve value over time.
 Those two use cases are often referred to as the "Medium of Exchange" (MoE) use case and the "Store of Value" (SoV) use case.
 The two use cases are not mutually exclusive.
 They are both important for the network to function.
 However, it's important to study the economic motives of the users of both use cases as a guide to analyze the sustainability of the Bitcoin network.